vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/submitting-a-world-to-be-made-public.md

 If you want your world to be categorized as an Avatar World or Game World, just add the appropriate tag during upload.

-:::caution Don't abuse the world rows
+::: warning Don't abuse the world rows

 These rules are in place to give **all** worlds a chance to be discovered.
 Utilizing "SEO-like" techniques is not permitted and will result in actions such as tag removal, or in repeated/worse cases, moderation of the author.